For FAQs and current status of services and policies see UW Libraries Operations Updates

 Markdown (for instructions on markdown, see the Markdown Guide)

-For step by step instructions on how to load your files into Manifold, please see the Preparing Texts section of the Manifold User Guide.
+For step by step instructions on how to load your files into Manifold, please see the Adding Texts section of the Manifold User Guide.

 Manifold currently offers two options for displaying texts--draft mode or public mode.
 Draft mode will hide your project from public access.
 This may be a good option for class or student projects.
 Always consider UCLA’s Student Collaborators Bill of Rights, “8.
 When digital humanities projects are required for course credit, instructors should recognize that students may have good reasons not to engage in public-facing scholarship, or may not want their names made public, and should offer students the option of alternative assignments” when incorporating digital scholarship tools into a course.

-Draft and public modes are controlled in the Visibility section of the General category of creating a project in the Manifold User Guide.
+Draft and public modes are controlled in the Presentation section of the Properties menu item.

 If you have a UW Manifold account and want to practice loading a file, watch this short (less than 4 minutes) video about uploading a public domain epub file and book cover image into Manifold: